prometheus/prometheus/docs/querying/operators.md

 `vector1 and vector2` results in a vector consisting of the elements of `vector1` for which there are elements in `vector2` with exactly matching label sets.
 Other elements are dropped.
-The metric name and values are carried over from the left-hand-side vector.
+The metric name and values are carried over from the left-hand side vector.

 `vector1 or vector2` results in a vector that contains all original elements (label sets + values) of `vector1` and additionally all elements of `vector2`